Snowflake-Labs/sf-cheatsheets/snowflake-cli.md

 ## Open App

-Open the application on a browser, from the application directory e.g. `my_first_app`
+Open the application on a browser,

 ```shell
 snow app open